amjadzkwn/Stock-Market-Prediction-Using-Machine-Learning-and-Natural-Language-Processing/README.md

 | Model | Logistic Regression | SVM | Random Forest |
 |-------|-----------|--------|----------|
 | **Accuracy**     | 0.7671      | 0.7630   | 0.6586     |

+The comparison of results shows that Logistic Regression performs the best among the three models, achieving the highest testing accuracy of 0.7671.
+SVM follows closely with an accuracy of 0.7630, demonstrating similar and consistent performance.
+Random Forest, despite its strong training results, records the lowest testing accuracy at 0.6586, indicating overfitting and weaker generalization.
+Overall, Logistic Regression and SVM provide more reliable and stable predictions compared to Random Forest for this dataset.

 # Evaluation and Comparison for Sentiment Models